11 super-fun ways to keep kids social (at a safe distance)

 Sure, there’s regular email and a number of parent-teacher communication apps, but something fun both of my kids have done is send a sweet video message to their teachers.
 They were both completely ecstatic when their teachers responded almost immediately.
 A message!
 To them!
 From their teacher!

-They’ve also sent fun videos and skits to their grandparents, which obviously have been much more candid (read: weird) than those they sent to their teachers.
+They’ve also sent fun skits and videos to their grandparents, which obviously have been much more candid (read: weird) than those they sent to their teachers.
 In one video sent back to us, their papa pulled out the old “elevator trick” of slowly disappearing behind a counter.
 Huge hit.

-9. Connect with neighbors à la sidewalk chalk.
+8. Connect with neighbors à la sidewalk chalk

 “These are hard times for nannies and for the families and children that are suddenly without their ‘village,’” says Christina Vlinder, a career nanny and training consultant at Respectful Caregiving in the San Francisco Bay Area.
 “I do find it encouraging to see people coming up with creative digital solutions."